Queen-Jewel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that prints a square, followed by a new line. program that prints the numbers from 1 to 100 function that prints a triangle, followed by a new line
+function that prints a square, followed by a new line. program that prints the numbers from 1 to 100 function that prints a triangle, followed by a new line program that finds and prints the largest prime factor of the number 612852475143